dthierno/RobotFindsKitten/README.md

 - An automated robot-liker.
 It smiles at you.
 - A book with “Don’t Panic” in large friendly letters across the cover.

-Each item on the grid has a fixed description randomly selected at the beginning of the game from a bank of Non-Kitten-Items descriptors.
+Each item on the grid has a fixed description randomly selected at the beginning of the game from a bank of Non-Kitten items descriptors.
 The game ends when the Robot finds Kitten.

 A web version of the original game is available here: http://robotfindskitten.org/play/robotfindskitten/